When Do You Need Insurance?

 When you take higher deductibles, you "self insure" more of your property, so you take less insurance with the insurance company which in turn saves you money.

 How Much Personal Property Insurance Do You Need?

 If you are financing your purchases, you will often be required to take out insurance on your property (like a home or car).
-First time home-buyers will often need proof of insurance for their mortgage.
+First-time home-buyers will often need proof of insurance for their mortgage.
 You will want to get insurance to cover the reconstruction value of your home, and consider the benefits for all-risk coverage to allow the most comprehensive protection possible.
-Learn more in "What is an all risk insurance policy".
+Learn more in "What is an all-risk insurance policy".

 Contents in Your Home and Other Personal Items

-If you do not own a home, or if the value of the contents in your home are higher than usual, you may consider insuring your personal contents on a rider or through a renter's policy, or condo insurance.
+If you do not own a home, or if the value of the contents in your home is higher than usual, you may consider insuring your personal contents on a rider or through a renter's policy, or condo insurance.